-Village mills, like castles or churches, tend to occupy the same site for years, and so it’s possible that the mill we see today is on the same site as the one we see first mentioned in records in 1287.
+Village mills, like castles or churches, tend to occupy the same site for years, so it’s possible that the mill we see today is on the same site as the one first mentioned in records in 1287.
 We can’t know for sure how long the current site has been in use, but we do know that a mill was in place here from at least June 1796.

 It’s not surprising that the records show several mills in this area as far back as 1279.
-We know that the region flourished then with an economy based squarely on the growing of cereal crops, especially wheat.
+We know that the region flourished then, with an economy based on the growing of cereal crops, especially wheat.
 This was a peak time for this production, and Suffolk’s many mills would have been humming with activity.

 Watch the Mill in Action in 1948

 This original British Pathé footage shows Saxtead Green Post Mill in action in 1948.
-While the mill no longer produces flour, at the time if was one of the few mills still grinding corn.
+While the mill no longer produces flour, at the time it was one of the few mills still grinding corn.